-In a second series of benchmarks, pruning was compared to training a static network with early stopping without pruning, using the same setup as before.
-The results are shown in Tables 3 and 4.
+In a second series of benchmarks, pruning was compared to backprop without pruning (using the same setup as before).
+The results are shown in tables 3 and 4.
 We see that pruning indeed usually does improve generalization significantly; a fact that is often not properly recognized.
 Therefore, pruning algorithms are preferable over static networks, at least in applications where small improvements of generalization do matter.
-This is particularly true if one uses networks with very many parameters (as is often recommended for the early stopping method): without shortcut connections, backprop is significantly better than pruning in eight of the cases (Table 4), whereas with the shortcut connections this value drops to just two (Table 2).
+This is particularly true if one uses networks with very many parameters (as is often recommended for the early stopping method): without shortcut connections, backprop is significantly better than pruning in eight of the cases (table 4), whereas with the shortcut connections this value drops to just two (table 2).